-A key metric of D2C profitability is customer acquisition cost, or CAC.
-Although CAC is influenced by a range of factors like the strength of one's product or brand, we've found our clients can improve CAC fastest by refining their marketing infrastructure.
+A key metric of DTC profitability is customer acquisition cost, or CAC.
+Although CAC is influenced by a range of factors like the strength of one's product or brand, a well-grounded business will find the key levers for CAC within its marketing infrastructure.
 Effective marketing can be conceptualized as a series of funnels and loops, two complimentary frameworks for lead growth and attrition.

-Funnels are the art of lead preservation, and illuminate how an initial pool of prospects decreases over time.
-Mapped from left to right as an increasingly narrow triangle, these charts indicate when prospects defect from an intended purchase journey.
+Funnels are the art of lead preservation, and illuminate how an initial pool of prospects decrease over time.
+Mapped from left to right as an increasingly narrow triangle, these charts indicate where and when prospects defect from an intended purchase journey.

 Of course, some attrition is natural.
 After all, consumers may change their mind and lose interest in a product.
-But other sources of funnel shrinkage are the fault of the marketer.
-Buggy websites, confusing UX, and tone-deaf messaging are all culprits in driving would-be consumers away from your brand.
+But other sources of funnel shrinkage are in your hands.
+Buggy websites, confusing UX, and tone-deaf messaging are all culprits in driving would-be consumers away from the shopping cart.

-The goal of auditing a funnel is to identify and correct defective events that are losing you money.
-For example, a poorly designed landing page might fail to gather emails, wasting most of an ad campaign's inbound traffic.
-Once such flaws are corrected, a funnel can operate like a well-machined pipe, supporting the flow of commerce without needless leakage.
+The goal of auditing a funnel is to identify and correct defective events that are costing you business.
+For example, an ill-conceived landing page might fail to gather emails, wasting most of an ad campaign's inbound traffic.
+Once such flaws are corrected, a funnel can operate like a well-machined pipe in carrying your leads from discovery to purchase.

-Loops can be thought of as events that branch off from the main funnel, and reinvigorate it by establishing new leads.
+Loops can be thought of as events that branch off from the main funnel, and reinvigorate it by establishing new prospects.
 While funnels map attrition, loops represent organic sources of growth.
-The beauty of loops is they only require implementation, but not ad spend.
-This makes them a pet-favorite of bootstrapped brands eager to maximize their existing audience.
+The beauty of loops is they are self-perpetuating, making them an essential framework for improving CAC efficiency.

 The loop marketer has to be savvy to earn these "free" impressions.
-Pay attention for opportunities to turn customers into promoters, like the famous Refer-a-Friend bonus.
-Understanding that people will trust their friends more than an ad, many brands encourage their customers to hawk products in exchange for a small discount.
+Opportunities to turn customers into promoters are key, like the famous Refer-a-Friend bonus.
+Understanding that people will trust their friends more than an ad, many brands encourage customers to hawk favorite products in exchange for a small discount.
 The referred friend thus becomes a prospect, initiating a new funnel altogether.

-In the coming weeks we'll be writing more about specific executions of Funnels and Loops.
-To hear about these techniques, drop into Diamond Hook's funnel by entering your email below, or create a loop by sharing this article with a friend!
+Diamond Hook's newsletter is a great place to learn about more specific executions of Funnels and Loops.
+To hear about these techniques, drop into our funnel by entering your email below, or create a loop by sharing this article with a friend!